MusicDev33/deity/README.md

 uses for them.
 Emergent behavior seems somewhat promising.
 It also seems like you can do some pretty high-level programming if you force the output to be somewhat deterministic.
 With the new plugin system that ChatGPT-4 has, you also have a high-level interface for other tasks within a web browser too.
 Anyway, the technology doesn't quite do what we expect, but if we keep pushing it, we'll find other uses.

+## Update
+I tried the approach of just asking ChatGPT for the items I need, and while that works, I'm also going to need ChatGPT to describe like...what to do.
+This is going to be a bit more complicated than I originally hoped it would be.